zerotwo1/react-redux/README.md

 Let the front-end implement something sweet like the [material-ui react component library](http://www.material-ui.com/#/components/app-bar) and include some uses cases of some of the more opinionated mircoframeworks such as immutable.js.
 Write all JS in ES6/Babel and share!

 > [Demo App - airing now](http://3db5fb2b.ngrok.com)
-> Grokking the app we will be building, check it on your phone then check it on your laptop, tell me what you see.
+> Grokking the app we will be building, check it on your phone then check it on your laptop, tell me what you see and I'll do the same.

 ### PART ONE - ECS CONTAINERS, NO OPS & CONTINUOUS DELIVERY (12Factor stuff)